 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Vermintide 2 on a bunch of different AMD and Nvidia GPUs—see below for the full details.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 All the options for tweaking your graphics settings appear in the Video menu, including resolution, V-sync, FOV, and even a framerate cap.
 The framerate cap can sometimes be useful if you're sensitive to microstutter—set it to 60 fps as an example and the game won't render more than that many frames per second, which can create a smoother overall experience.

 There are five graphics presets (plus 'custom'), ranging from lowest to extreme.
 Using the presets with a GTX 1060 6GB at 1080p, the presets yield the following results (with performance increase relative to the extreme preset):

 - Extreme: 73.2 fps